Earth Day Writing Prompts

 Earth Day Writing Prompts thumbnail

 April 22nd is Earth Day!
-This day allows us to pause and think about how we can take care of our planet.
-To celebrate, we have some amazing Earth Day-inspired creative writing prompts to inspire your child!
+Earth Day allows us to pause and think about how we can take care of nature.
+To celebrate, here are some free Earth Day writing prompts to share with your child:

 1. Eco-friendly means friendly or not harmful to the environment.
 People often describe being eco-friendly as being “green”.
 Why do you think they chose this color?